ipfs/kubo/docs/file-transfer.md

 that it needs to connect to node A, it checks the DHT for addresses for node A, and then starts trying to connect to them.
-We can check those addresses by running `ipfs dht findpeer <node A peerID>` on node B. This command should return a list of addresses for node A. If it doesnt return any addresses, then you should try running the manual providing command from the previous steps.
+We can check those addresses by running `ipfs dht findpeer <node A peerID>` on node B. This command should return a list of addresses for node A. If it doesn't return any addresses, then you should try running the manual providing command from the previous steps.
 Example output of addresses might look something like this: